© José R. Pascual-Vilaplana dirigint el concert de la BMB “El amor brujo”

 Conducting course

-Following the success of the previous editions, applications are now being accepted for the Third Symphonic Band Conducting Course at L’Auditori de Barcelona by L’Auditori de Barcelona and the Barcelona Symphonic Band, in collaboration with the Federació Catalana de Societats Musicals.
+Following the success of the previous editions, applications are now being accepted for the Fifth Symphonic Band Conducting Course at L’Auditori de Barcelona by L’Auditori de Barcelona and the Barcelona Symphonic Band, in collaboration with the Federació Catalana de Societats Musicals.

-The course will take place between July 1 and 5, 2024 and will be directed by José R. Pascual-Vilaplana, Barcelona Symphonic Band’s principal conductor The Barcelona Symphonic Band will once again be made available to the students to work during the course and to be conducted during the closing concert.
+The course will take place between July 7 and 11, 2025 and will be directed by José R. Pascual-Vilaplana, Barcelona Symphonic Band’s principal conductor The Barcelona Symphonic Band will once again be made available to the students to work during the course and to be conducted during the closing concert.

 By offering this course, L’Auditori de Barcelona and the Barcelona Symphonic Band seek to foster talent in the world of band conducting through theoretical and practical training.
 The participants will work on a repertoire with the Barcelona Symphonic Band and explore aspects such as gesture, score analysis, rehearsal planning, the funding challenges facing conductors, and factors as crucial–given the reality of today’s bands–as programme planning for amateur bands, motivation and the evolution of these ensembles.